techhub20/pet-tracker/ReadMe.md

 A Spring Boot Java application that tracks pets (cats and dogs) using different types of trackers .
 It calculates how many pets are outside/Inside the power saving zone , grouped by pet type and tracker type.

+This Application uses two types of data storage mechanisms Real DB like H2(can be used for real time db strorage) and InMemoryDB (used for testing purpose with ActiveProfile('test'))

 ----

 ### Reference Documentation